“Hey, Ross,” said the client, “would you mind casting an eye over these designs?”

 “Hey, Ross,” they wrote, “[Client] said you wanted to have a look at the latest designs.”

 Attached to the email was a Sketch file with the same filename as the one the client had sent me.
 A little confused I opened it and saw there were some subtle differences.
-Queue a back and forth that revealed client and designer were a touch out of step.
+The back and forth that followed revealed client and designer were a touch out of step.

 We’ve all been victim to this break in version control.

 In theory document management systems should solve this problem, but we know that doesn’t always happen.
 Someone somewhere manages to break the process and all hell breaks loose as versions drop out of step and “the wrong presentation” is put before a decision maker.
 Then we waste time trying to bring everything back together again.

 It’s annoying, frustrating, wasteful and yet we seem to accept it as if that’s the price for sharing our work.

 I’m old enough to have done O-Levels and the one I’m probably most proud of is “Craft, Design & Technology”.
 Before CAD systems I had to draw my designs out using something called a pencil on a medium called paper with only a ruler and protractor as a guide.
 One of the first things I was taught (by an aviation company called ARV – long story) was to put a change log on my drawings.
 Usually top-left corner you’d find a table that sets out what I did and when and which version of the drawing it was.
 If I made a change the old version would have this table crossed out so you knew to go look for another one.